-Knowledge is PowerEducation is a necessary part of a successful quit smoking program.
-Why?
-Because when you know what to expect as you move through the process of recovery from nicotine addiction, you'll find you are equipped to maneuver the bumps in the road without losing your balance.
+Education about what to expect when you stop smoking is a necessary part of a successful quit program.
+When you know what may be coming as you move through the process of recovery from nicotine addiction, you'll find yourself empowered and able to maneuver the bumps along the way without losing your balance.

-- Rationalizations for Smoking
+Rationalizations for Smoking